-This action considers alternative timeframes to return non-activated red snapper and grouper-tilefish IFQ shares to NMFS.
-Once returned to NMFS, these shares would be redistributed based on the provisions discussed in Action 2.2.
-Alternative 1 (No Action) would not distribute non-activated IFQ shares and would therefore not affect current commercial red snapper and grouper-tilefish harvests.
-Consequently, Alternative 1 would not be expected to result in direct economic effects.
+This action considers alternative timeframes to return non-activated red snapper IFQ (RS-IFQ) and grouper-tilefish IFQ (GT-IFQ) shares to NMFS.
+Shares returned to NMFS are expected to be redistributed based on criteria to be determined in a subsequent amendment to the Reef Fish FMP.
+Alternative 1 (No Action) would not distribute non-activated IFQ shares and would

-Preferred Alternatives 2 and 3 would return non-activated red snapper and grouper-tilefish IFQ shares to NMFS, respectively.
+Preferred Alternatives 2 and 3 would return non-activated RS-IFQ and GT-IFQ shares to NMFS, respectively.
 Preferred Option a would return the shares on the effective date of the final rule implementing this amendment.
 Compared to Preferred Option a, Option b would delay the return of the shares by one year.
-Because returned IFQ shares would be redistributed, Preferred Alternatives 2 and 3 would provide additional fishing opportunities to IFQ participants.
-For each share category, the maximum additional amount that could be harvested annually would equal the amount of annual allocation corresponding to the non-activated IFQ shares in that category.
-If IFQ participants take advantage of these additional harvesting opportunities, Preferred Alternatives 2 and 3 would be expected to result in direct economic benefits proportional to the additional red snapper and grouper-tilefish harvests.
+Preferred Alternatives 2 and 3 do not create new IFQ shares, but rather transfer ownership of existing shares to NMFS.
+Therefore, Preferred Alternatives 2 and 3 would be expected to result in direct economic effects stemming from losses incurred by owners of non-activated shares.
+Once the returned shares are redistributed to fishermen, economic benefits equivalent to the losses discussed in this section would be expected to result.